KorayErkan/tw-portfolio/installation-guide/installation-guide.md

 >>> Installing...
 </pre>

-* It is recommend that the default values for cache size, disk size, API endpoints, communication ports, and others are left as they are unless you have a good reason to change them.
+* It is recommended that the default values for cache size, disk size, API endpoints, communication ports, and others are *not* changed unless you have a good reason to do so.
 To confirm these settings, type `Y` (for __Yes__) for each when prompted on the command line

 <pre id="cmdln-text">
 >>> cache_size=4096KB?
 [Y/N]: Y